 - Edit it by clicking the pencil icon.

-- Delete it by clicking the trash icon.
+- Delete it individually by clicking the trash icon or delete in bulk by clicking the checkboxes and then the trash icon.
 If you delete a question set, all questions under that question set are also deleted.

 - Minimize its questions by clicking the arrow.